vin136/Project-cs512/Notes.md

 4. Read this [GAN Paper](https://arxiv.org/abs/1710.10903).
 This accompanying [video](https://www.youtube.com/watch?v=uFLeKkXWq2c&list=PLBoQnSflObckArGNhOcNg7lQG_f0ZlHF5)  might be helpful.
 5. MF(matrix factorization) based techniques for Recommender systems.

 Above ideas form the basis for the application of GNN'S to recommender systems.
 It is almost obvious how to adapt MF based techniques to make use of graph structure for a typical `user-rating` type dataset.
+Here's a directly relevant paper -  [NGCF](https://arxiv.org/pdf/1905.08108v2.pdf)

 If you want more(not needed) and decided to go down the rabbit hole, here's an informal survey of the [field](https://gordicaleksa.medium.com/how-to-get-started-with-graph-machine-learning-afa53f6f963a).